CirrusMD/CirrusMD-iOS-SDK-Example/README.md

 #### NEED TO DOCUMENT THE STEPS FOR INTEGRATING IT MANUALLY HERE

 ## Basic Usage

+Basic usage of of the CirrusMDSDK is very simple.
+1. retrieve a token via SSO
+1. set the CirrusMD provided secret on the SDK
+1. set the SSO provided token on the SDK
+1. ask the SDK for a messages controller
+1. display the controller

+### The details

 1. Ensure your backend API service retrieves a valid token via CirrusMD's SSO API.
 TODO: Add the correct documentation for JWT retrieval here.
 *** **_Do not cache CirrusMD provided JWTs_** ***